 Skiing in the resort

-Mount Norquay is just 10 minutes away and Sunshine Village is a 20-minute drive, however it’s likely you’ll spend most time at Sunshine Village, the larger of the 2.
+Mount Norquay is just 10 minutes away and Sunshine Village is a 20-minute drive, however, it’s likely you’ll spend most time at Sunshine Village, the larger of the 2.
 Over half the runs in Sunshine Village are suitable for intermediates, ranging from cruisey blues to steeper and more challenging runs.
 There is a nursery area at the base of the slopes with some long greens for beginners to progress to.
 Experts are also well catered for with double black diamond trails and even a frozen waterfall run to ski over in good conditions.

 Mount Norquay offers tree-lined skiing with good nursery slopes for beginners, challenging blues for intermediates and a few black runs (including double diamonds) for advanced skiers – short and steep.
 It also opens the slopes in the evening for those who want to go night skiing.

 The Lake Louise ski area is around 45 minutes away and offers over 4000 acres of terrain here alone.
+Due to the 7 month season in Banff and Lake Louise (the longest non-glacial season in Canada), the area attracts some of the best instructors around with a whole host of different languages available to be taught in.

 Because the town is a drive away from the slopes, the après-ski generally starts later on, although the bar at the top of the Sunshine Gondola gets busy as the lifts are closing.